Panik homers as Giants beat Lackey, Cubs 6-4

 But the Giants opened a 5-0 lead by scoring in each of Lackey's last three innings.
 Panik hit an RBI double and scored on Belt's single in the third.
 Ruggiano added an RBI double in the fourth, and Belt hit a drive to left in the fifth for his ninth homer.

-Blach (2-2) was pulled after the first three batters reached in the eighth.
-He was charged with three runs and eight hits in his second straight win.
+Blach was pulled after the first three batters reached in the eighth.
+He was charged with three runs and eight hits.

+The left-hander, who entered the rotation after ace Madison Bumgarner got hurt, is 2-0 with a 2.57 ERA in his last three starts.

+"That's a tough night to pitch.
+That ball was flying out," Bochy said, "and he just did a super job."

 TRAINER'S ROOM

 Giants: CF Denard Span was sidelined by a sprained left thumb.
 He got jammed on a pitch during Sunday's 8-3 loss at St. Louis.
-"He's available to pinch run and go out in the outfield," manager Bruce Bochy said.
-"If we had to hit him, we could, but he's probably going to need a couple of days." ...
+"He's probably going to need a couple of days," Bochy said. ...
 OF Hunter Pence, who is on the 10-day disabled list with a left hamstring strain, is doing some baseball activities, like running and hitting.
 "He's on his way, but to put him out there in a game situation with game speed . he's a week away," Bochy said.

 Cubs: LHP Brett Anderson, who is on the 10-day DL with a lower back strain, is scheduled for a bullpen session on Tuesday.
 "Tomorrow will be a big step," Anderson said.
-"Get through the bullpen and go from there."

 UP NEXT